cgwire/kitsu/docs/getting-started-advanced/README.md

 **2**: Select the level of details, Day, Week or Month

-**3**: Select the count mode, per Frames or per Seconds.
+**3**: Select the count mode, per Frame or Seconds.

-At any time, you can click on a number and see its detail on the right pannel.
+At any time, you can click on a number and see its detail on the right panel.